 When shopping for plants, you’re likely to read and hear new terms.
-One of the biggest areas of confusion for beginner gardeners is the difference between annuals and perennials.
+One of the biggest areas of confusion for beginning gardeners is the difference between annuals and perennials.
 If these terms have you scratching your head, never fear.
 This guide will define both types of plants and explain how annuals and perennials differ.
 By the end, you’ll be ready to choose the best options for your flower beds and containers.

 What are Annuals?